 54% of senior managers favour new business models over new products and services as a source of future competitive advantage.
 This information comes from a recent global survey by the Economic Intelligence Unit on more than 4,000 senior managers.
 The general message was “how companies do business is more important than what they do.”

-Three Steps for Harnessing a Growth Mindset
+Harnessing the Power of a Growth Mindset

 Business cycles quickly characterise CEOs as failures or successes at the growth game.
 However, building a growth company is a journey not an event.
 It can be a struggle.